Before an FTTx plan can be created with the help of the Design Wizard, various preliminary work is necessary:

 The result of the bulk copy is displayed.

 The layer of the feature class must then be updated/refreshed in the display model.
-The imported objects are then displayed in the illustration.
+The imported objects are then displayed in the graphic.

 Classification of clusters